 At 13.2oz for half a pair, the Supreme Runner is heavier than an average running shoe due to the synthetic leather material used for the upper.
 While this might sound off-putting to some runners, it’s worth noting that this shoe isn’t meant to be a racing day

 or a sprint shoe.
 Rather, it’s meant to satisfy your gym and training needs and your jogging or slow-paced running needs in one swipe – in which scenario, you won’t feel like the ounces are pulling you back from attaining a maximum result.

 Breathability isn’t the Supreme Runner’s forte.
 This isn’t to say that it lacks breathability altogether, but let’s just say that the brand went for an “everything in moderation” approach.
 The perforated leather no-overlay upper is just perforated enough so that your feet can breathe and avoid overheating in the shoe box, but that’s where the breathability of this trainer ends.
 However, keep in mind that this is a winter shoe

 and that having a mesh upper in each and every shoe you own is rather impractical – it’s wise to have a pair you know your feet will be warm in.
 With this in mind, try to air your Supreme Runner on a regular basis so that they have time to be completely dry and de-odorized in between uses.

 With the foot-mapped outsole with plump, round lugs throughout, the thick IMEVA midsole that provides supreme cushioning and the warm and stable faux-leather upper, there isn’t much room for something to not be comfortable here.
-The Reebok Supreme Runner is a comfy gym shoe
+The Reebok Supreme Runner are comfy gym shoes for cross training activities